The Woods Arts & Wellness

 The Result

-As with Elim Village, the brand functions as an extension of care itself—creating reassurance, coherence, and long-term recognition rather than promotion.
+The brand now functions as an extension of care itself — creating reassurance, clarity, and trust rather than simply promoting the organization.

 Selected collaborators: writing (Wendy Lees), photography (Claudette Carracedo)